alexteghipco/brainSurfer/README.md

 - left hemisphere and right hemisphere loading is not handled by seperate buttons, load them all in at once! *see load button*

 *Import unthresholded NIFTI maps from MNI volume space*
 - Moving from MNI space to fsaverage surface space is tricky.
-A new, more accurate method is implemented using scripts released by Ngo et al (see TL;DR for references). *see import button and select 'unthresholded map'*
+A new, more accurate method is implemented using scripts released by Ngo et al (see dependencies and intro blurb for references). *see import button and select 'unthresholded map'*

 *Import ROIs from NIFTI MNI volume space*
 - Because we are downsampling when we move from MNI space to surface space, transforming ROIs is tricky.
 Whole integers become decimals that may represent overlaps between various different combinations of volume space clusters.
 Obviously, it would be best to create ROIs from stastical maps *in* surface space.
 However, that is not always possible.
 In that case, we can get at the problem by transforming every ROI seperately, and then comparing how well each of them maps onto a given vertex in surface space.
 Every whole integer in your input volume space file is treated as a seperate map, binarized (i.e., all values are changed to 1) and then transformed.
 The cluster with the highest value for a given vertex is then associated with that vertex.
 We can also get confidence maps for every vertex.
 If a single cluster wins at a particular vertex by a large amount, then we are much more confident that that vertex should be assigned to that particular cluster). *see import button and select 'ROIs map'*